This page was reviewed under our medical and editorial policy by

 Often, a video is used to help guide the procedure.

-This procedure may be recommended if you have difficulty breathing or are coughing up blood.
+This procedure may be recommended for patients who are having difficulty breathing or are coughing up blood.

 This might occur with lung cancer or mesothelioma.